dobreandl/wrong-dependencies-example/simpleCateg.md

 It showcases all the output phases of mACS in a project in which an unallowed dependency is present.

-The MVC unallowed dependedency resides in the [CustomView.swift](https://github.com/dobreandl/wrong-dependencies-example/blob/master/demoWrongDependencies/demoWrongDependencies/View/WrongView.swift) which is forbbiden in Apple's MVC.
+The MVC unallowed dependedency resides in the [WrongView.swift](https://github.com/dobreandl/wrong-dependencies-example/blob/master/demoWrongDependencies/demoWrongDependencies/View/WrongView.swift) which is forbbiden in Apple's MVC.

 This wrong dependency is correctly identified by mACS.

+The codebase uses an coordinator [AppDelegate](https://github.com/dobreandl/wrong-dependencies-example/blob/master/demoWrongDependencies/demoWrongDependencies/AppDelegate.swift) which is wrongly detected by the SimpleCateg approach.

 ## Codebase